 Review the instructions starting on page 11 before completing this form.
-Insurance and real estate companies see special instructions on page 16.
+Insurance and real estate companies see special instructions

 - Accounting principles If feasible use U.S. Generally Accepted Accounting Principles to complete Form BE-15 unless you are requested to do otherwise by a specific instruction.
-References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC". - U.S. affiliate's 2015 fiscal year The affiliate's financial reporting year that had an ending date in calendar year 2015. - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation ALL U.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent owned by the U.S. business enterprise above.
-The consolidation rules are found in instruction IV.2 on page 14.

-•Rounding - Report currency amounts in U.S. dollars rounded to thousands (omitting 000). \$ Bil.
-Mil.
-Thous.
-Dols Do not enter amounts in the shaded portions of each item.
-4 225 000 Example - If amount is \$1,334,891.00 report as: I 335 OOC
+References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC". - U.S. affiliate's 2016 fiscal year The affiliate's financial reporting year that had an ending date in calendar year 2016. - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation ALL U.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent owned by the U.S. business enterprise above.
+The consolidation rules are found in instruction IV.2 on page 14. - Rounding Report currency amounts in U.S. dollars rounded to thousands (omitting 000).
+Do not enter amounts in the shaded portions of each item.
+Example - If amount is \$1,334,891.00 report as:

-1 Which financial reporting standards will you use to complete this BE-15 report?
+Mhich financial reporting standards will you use to complete this BE-15 report?